 Rio Grande/NAIA Sports Information

-The RedStorm, who moved up one position from the poll released two weeks ago, tallied 237 points in the balloting by a panel of head coaches representing each of the conferences and the Association of Independent Institutions.
+The RedStorm (2-1) received 361 points and fell from second to fifth in the balloting by a panel of head coaches representing each of the conferences, Association of Independent Institutions and Unaffiliated Groups.

 Head coach Scott Morrissey's team, which has the second-longest current streak of Top 25 appearances with 100, is scheduled to return to action on Saturday night at Indiana Wesleyan University.

 Oklahoma Wesleyan jumped five spots to claim the No. 1 ranking.
 With 14 first place votes and 464 points, the Eagles earned their ninth top ranking in school history.